 Although there are Jews whose ancestors are indigenous to Turtle Island, also known as the Americas, most of us are wholly or partially descended from settlers on this land.
 The nuevo mundo to which Iberian Jews escaped from the Inquisition was indigenous land.
 The goldeneh medina, the Golden Land of opportunity imagined by Yiddish speaking European migrants, a place far from the pogroms sweeping through their cities and villages, was indigenous land.
 Africans brought to these lands in chains often forged alliances with indigenous people, and although Black people's ancestors came here against their will, the 40 acres promised to emancipated slaves during reconstruction was indigenous land.
 As immigrants came to these continents from all over the world, the places we landed were all indigenous lands taken from indigenous people through extreme, genocidal violence.
 Most of the immigrants coming to the United States from Mexico and Central America are indigenous peoples displaced by the plunder of their homelands.
 The caging of immigrant children in concentration camps along the US border is only the latest chapter of a long history of plundering the lands and lives of indigenous people throughout the Americas.

-How to we live in integrity int he face of this reality?
-The first step is to acknowledge that all of us whose people came here from somewhere else, who, for reasons of war, economic injustice, natural disaster, colonialism, repression ended up here looking for a better shot, did so at the expense of indigenous people who are still here, still fighting for sovereignty and land rights and survival.
+How do we live in integrity in the face of this reality?
+The first step is to acknowledge that all of us whose people came here from somewhere else, who, for reasons of war, economic injustice, natural disaster, colonialism, repression ended up here looking for a better shot, did so, whether we knew it or not, at the expense of indigenous people who are still here, still fighting for sovereignty and land rights and survival.

 Worldwide, indigenous people are leading the global fight to protect the earth from ecological collapse because their cultures have retained knowledge of our relationships with our ecosystems, and our dependence on respecting and caring for the earth.
 This places them squarely in the path of extraction economies, corporations and their governments that are completely willing to commit genocide and ecocide in pursuit of profits.
 Defending the sovereignty and land rights of indigenous peoples is also defense of our biosphere.